balopat/balopat.github.io/_posts/2023-01-15-magic-and-entanglement.md

 In entanglement theory, the class of separable channels (SEP) are the axiomatically defined free operations and the operational ones are the LOCC operations.
 Chitambar et al. {% cite chitambar_increasing_2012 %} found an operationally interpretable measure of entanglement, that shows a 12.5% gap between SEP and LOCC.
 In the case of magic theory, a recent counterexample from Heimendahl et al. {% cite heimendahl_axiomatic_2022 %} shows that the axiomatically defined class of free operations, Completely Stabilizer Preserving (CSP) is strictly larger than the operationally defined class of stabilizer operations (SO).

-The structure of this paper is as follows: in Section \ref{sec:basics} we will cover the minimum prerequisite of notations and concepts to understand the separation of these two classes in these two theories.
-In Section \ref{sec:free ops} we will then get into the details of the separation of these classes in the two theories and finally, in Section \ref{sec:discussion}, we discuss the potential consequences and draw our conclusions.
+The structure of this paper is as follows: in [Fundamental concepts](#fundamental-concepts) we will cover the minimum prerequisite of notations and concepts to understand the separation of these two classes in these two theories.
+In [The structure of free operations](#the-structure-of-free-operations) we will then get into the details of the separation of these classes in the two theories and finally, in [Discussion](#discussion), we discuss the potential consequences and draw our conclusions.

-##  Basics of entanglement and stabilizer theories
+##  Fundamental concepts

 In this section, we review the concepts and mathematical tools in our two theories of interest and establish notation, mostly following Wilde {% cite wilde_quantum_2017 %} for the quantum information theoretical and entanglement-related concepts.
-To introduce the stabilizer formalism, we will follow multiple sources  {% cite gottesman_stabilizer_1997 %}, {% cite aaronson_improved_2004}, {% cite heimendahl_axiomatic_2022 %}.
+To introduce the stabilizer formalism, we will follow multiple sources  {% cite gottesman_stabilizer_1997 %}, {% cite aaronson_improved_2004 %}, {% cite heimendahl_axiomatic_2022 %}.

 ### State vector and density matrix representation of quantum states